Contact information for key programs and services at this installation.

 Active-duty service members do not need to transfer their stateside driver's licenses to Guam driver's licenses; spouses and dependents with stateside driver's licenses are required to switch to Guam driver's licenses within 30 days of arriving on the island.

 Guam has a rich and unique culture of the Chamorro people.
 The Military and Family Readiness Center offers a free Hafa Adai Island tour on the last Friday of each month.
 This guided tour will take you all the way around the island and make stops at various scenic, historical and cultural spots.
 Call the A&FRC at 366-8136 to sign up.

 Cellular phone service from the mainland may be spotty and costly to use on the island.
 There are local cellular companies that you can switch to once you arrive.
 Some cellular companies also offer internet and cable services that you can bundle together.

 Andersen Airman's Attic is a volunteer-run program that assists Andersen families with free household goods, clothes, toys and more.
 While its main target are families E-5 and below, they do offer all-ranks days.
 Check out the latest information on the Andersen Airman’s Attic Facebook page.

 Guam is a beautiful island with plenty of opportunities for outdoor activities.
 While there are lots of spots to explore, make sure to research hiking and water safety specific to the island.
 There are certain areas that are strictly prohibited to service members; however, and reef walking is strictly prohibited everywhere on the island.

-The Airman and Family Readiness Center provides various programs and classes for service members and their families.
+The Military and Family Readiness Center provides various programs and classes for service members and their families.
 The M&FRC is located in the Consolidated Support Center, Building 22026, right next to the commissary and across the street from the PAX terminal.
 We are open Mondays, 10 a.m. to 4:30 p.m., and Tuesday through Friday 9 a.m. to 4:30 p.m. except for federal holidays, weekends and down days.
 M&FRC is closed every first Thursday of the month for training.
 Some of the programs offered include: